stabilaclick/stabila-api-python/docs/overview.rst

 .. contents:: :local:

-The common entrypoint for interacting with the Tron library is the ``Tron`` object.
-The tron object provides APIs for interacting with the tron blockchain, typically by connecting to a HTTP server.
+The common entrypoint for interacting with the stabila library is the ``stabila`` object.
+The stabila object provides APIs for interacting with the stabila blockchain, typically by connecting to a HTTP server.

 Providers
 ---------

-*Providers* are how tron connects to the blockchain.
-The TronAPI library comes with a the following built-in providers that should be suitable for most normal use cases.
+*Providers* are how stabila connects to the blockchain.
+The stabilaAPI library comes with a the following built-in providers that should be suitable for most normal use cases.